thoughtworks/build-your-own-radar/README.md

 	Apache Kylin	assess	platforms				        TRUE	Apache Kylin is an open source analytics solution ...
 	JSF		hold	languages & frameworks  FALSE	We continue to see teams run into trouble using JSF ...

-In Google Docs, go up to the `File` menu and pick `Publish to the web`.
-Fiddle with whatever you want, then click `Start publishing`.
+In Google Docs, go up to the `File` menu and pick `Publish to the web`, then click `Start publishing`.
 A URL will appear, something like `https://docs.google.com/spreadsheets/d/1--_uLSNfiD19i8rAcF_f3qlgZGk2lzSS3bbSrypcx4Y/pubhtml`.

 Copy that!
-In theory you're interested only in the part between `/d/` and `/pubhtml` but you can use the whole url if you want.
+In theory you're interested only in the part between `/d/` and `/pubhtml` but you can use the whole URL if you want.

-Paste the url in the input field on the main page.
+Paste the URL in the input field on the main page.

 That's it!

-Note: the quadrants of the radar, and the order of the rings inside the radar will be drawn in the order they appear in your google sheet.
+Note: the quadrants of the radar, and the order of the rings inside the radar will be drawn in the order they appear in your Google Sheet.

 ### More complex usage

-Application is using [webpack](https://webpack.github.io/) to package dependencies and minify all .js and .scss files.
+The application is using [webpack](https://webpack.github.io/) to package dependencies and minify all .js and .scss files.

-To create the data representation, you can use the google sheet data factory, or you can also insert all your data straight into the code.
+To create the data representation, you can use the Google Sheet data factory, or you can also insert all your data straight into the code.

-The app uses [Tabletop](https://github.com/jsoma/tabletop) to fetch the data from a google sheet, so refer to their documentation for more advanced google sheet interaction.
+The app uses [Tabletop.js](https://github.com/jsoma/tabletop) to fetch the data from a Google Sheet, so refer to their documentation for more advanced interaction.

-The input from the google sheet is sanitized by whitelisting HTML tags with [sanitize-html](https://github.com/punkave/sanitize-html).
+The input from the Google Sheet is sanitized by whitelisting HTML tags with [sanitize-html](https://github.com/punkave/sanitize-html).

 If you want to understand how it's wired and make it your own, check the file `examples/index.html` for general usage.

 ## Contribute

-All tasks are defined in the package.json.
+All tasks are defined in `package.json`.
-Pull Requests are welcome, write tests whenever possible.
+Pull requests are welcome; please write tests whenever possible.

 - `git clone git@github.com:thoughtworks/build-your-own-radar.git`
 - `npm install`